 Plan the decorations

 When planning the decorations for the big celebration, be sure you take into consideration the fact that decking out your house can’t be an all-day process.
 Chances are you’ll only have an hour or two to get the party ready while your child is taken on a special outing.
-Ask some of your co-conspirators to come early to help you decorate with balloons, crepe paper and pre-made decorations.
+Ask some of your co-conspirators to come early to help you decorate with balloons, crepe paper and pre-made decorations, like Pear Tree Greetings party decorations that can be personalized.

 Get ready for the big moment